World Ocean Review: Content

 The content of the World Ocean Review reflects the current state of scientific knowledge; this is achieved through intensive cooperation with the Kiel-based Cluster of Excellence “The Future Ocean”, the International Ocean Institute in Malta and the publisher, mareverlag.
 The German Marine Research Consortium (KDM) has been involved as a partner since the fifth edition.
 The topics covered in the World Ocean Review are closely aligned to the partner institutes’ own areas of research.
 Each topic is presented in clear and accessible language and visuals.
 The reports cover a range of specialist topics, from an introduction to the Earth’s climate system to fossil fuels from the ocean and the international law of the sea.
 The overarching theme of the work as a whole is: “Living with the oceans”.
 The sound scientific information provided in the report is intended to be useful for anyone wishing to make an active and factual contribution to the current debate around marine research.

 Editions

 The first edition of the World Ocean Review explored general topics relating to the ocean.
 Volumes 2 to 6 focus on more specialised issues of relevance to the marine environment.
 WOR 7 is, once again, a wide-ranging report which covers all the key thematic areas, whereas the eighth volume discusses the specific question of how the ocean should absorb (even) more carbon dioxide.
+WOR 9 deals with marine biodiversity.

+World Ocean Review 9: Marine biodiversity – Vital Essence of Our Oceans (2026)

+Wor 9 deals with the question what species live in the sea, and what environmental factors determine their distribution or the size of their habitat?
+Why is the ocean's biodiversity declining, and how can it be successfully protected?